By Sharon Mager

 With Elliana’s adoption, the Graves learned that if God opens a door and directs them on a path, He will provide the finances.
 And they’re leaving Brigit’s adoption expenses up to Him once more.

 It will take at least $40,000 to adopt Bridget and bring her home.
 Without advertising, through just sharing their story, they have about half of what they need.

 The couple has a webpage, PhilandKristie.com, which shares their story and provides a tax-free opportunity to donate towards the adoption expenses.

 They hope to finalize the adoption by the end of the year.

 Phil urges others to prayerfully consider adoption.

-For information about starting or strengthening a special needs ministry in your church, or if you would like to get to know other families affected by special needs, register for the upcoming Special Needs Conference hosted by the Baptist Convention of Maryland/Delaware and The Banquet Network.
+For information about starting or strengthening a special needs ministry in your church, or if you would like to get to know other families affected by special needs, stay tuned for information on the upcoming Special Needs Conference, hosted by the Baptist Convention of Maryland/Delaware and The Banquet Network.